mzmine/mzmine_documentation/docs/visualization_modules/image_raw_data/image_viewer.md

 ### Scan selection ###
 Select which scans should be shown in the image.
 Typical filter for imaging experiments is MS level filter, level = 1.

+See [Scan selection filters](../../module_docs/scan_selection/scan_selection.md) for all available criteria and combination rules.

 ### m/z range ###
 Define m/z extraction window.